tracy-o/learning-day/docs/load-test-results/2021-01-05-comparing-c5-c6gn-ec2.md

 ## Hypotheses

-- The new c6gn.2xlarge EC2 has reduced latency and maintains correctness when compared to c5.2xlarge EC2
+- The new c6gn.2xlarge EC2 has reduced latency and maintains a high proportion of success status codes when compared to c5.2xlarge EC2

 ## Setup

 - To verify the performance of the c6gn instance we will use vegeta and Origin Simulator.
 Vegeta will allow us to send a consistent and accurate stream of requests to Belfrage which will then send requests upstream to Origin Simulator.
 - We will be varying the rate between 400 and 1200 requests per second using Vegeta
+- We created a standalone c6gn EC2 instance on which we then installed belfrage
+- For the c5 EC2 we used bruce-belfrage test
+- All tests have been run once

 ### Origin Simulator Recipe